 5- yes there can be two types of SAS like in newfoundlands.
 No guarantee that what they’ve seen for SAS in Rottweilers is the only type in the breed, but all he’s seen in his samples indicate a single recessive type is most likely

-7- if lvot is not subcostal or you don’t know, then 1.7 and below is a reasonable safe goal.
+7- if lvot/aortic velocity is apical (not subcostal) or you don’t know method used, then 1.7 and below is a reasonable safe goal.
 Since you are unlikely to know how a dog was echo'ed I would personally maintain THIS CRITERIA!

 8- when planning breedings, keep the fact that sas is likely recessive in mind